curtispmartin/Education/README.md

 ## Working
 Contains materials for "Data Science in Chemical Engineering - v2", currently being developed.
 Written fully in Python, except where applicable.
+Materials for introduction to Python separated out for flexibility in course requirements.

 ### `Lesson 1: Introduction to Data Science`
 Here, we provide a broad overview of the content covered in data science, as well as what will be tackled in this course.